MicrosoftDocs/entra-docs/docs/identity-platform/reply-url.md

 # Redirect URI (reply URL) outline and restrictions

 A redirect URI, or reply URL, is the location where the Entra authorization server sends the user once they have successfully authorized and been granted an authorization code or access token.
 The redirect URI is a critical security feature that ensures authorization codes and access tokens are sent only to the intended recipient.
-This article describes the restrictions and limitations on redirect URIs enforced by the Microsoft identity platform.
+This article outlines the features and restrictions of redirect URIs in the Microsoft identity platform.

 ## Why a redirect URI needs to be added to an app registration

-For security reasons, an Entra Authentication server doesn't redirect users and send tokens to a random URI.
+For security reasons, an Entra authorization server will not redirect users and send tokens to a non specified URI.
 Entra login servers only redirect users and send tokens to redirect URIs that have been added to an app registration.
 If the redirect URI specified in the login request doesn’t match any of the redirect URIs you have added in your application, you'll receive an error message such as `AADSTS50011: The reply URL specified in the request does not match the reply URLs configured for the application`.

-## When you should add a redirect URI to an app registration

-If the application you're building contains one or multiple redirect URIs in your app registration, you'll need to enable [public client flow configuration](msal-client-applications.md) for your app registration.

 ## What platforms require a redirect URI?

-The platform you're building your application on determines the type of redirect URI you should add to your app registration.
-The following tables provide guidance on the type of redirect URI you should or shouldn't add to your app registration based on the platform you're building your application on.
+If the application you're building contains one or multiple redirect URIs in your app registration, you'll need to enable [public client flow configuration](msal-client-applications.md).
+The following tables provide guidance on the type of redirect URI you should or shouldn't add based on the platform you're building your application on.

 ### Web application redirect URI configuration